-The main characteristics of 4D Design are depicted in the 4D Diagram, which crucially shows the relationship of the Performing Arts to functional actions of people and dynamic technologies fundamental to it.
+The main characteristics of 4D Design are depicted in the 4D Diagram.
+Importantly it shows the relationship of the Performing Arts to functional actions of people and dynamic technologies fundamental to it.

 The diagram has four basic domains of knowledge, which are inter-linked to greater or lesser extents in any 4D Design; two cover the dynamics of intangible media and physical artefacts - multimedia technology and robotics; the other two deal with the dynamics of people firstly within functional work - 'ergonomics'; and secondly 'play' - focusing on the performance Arts involving dynamic cultural expression and meaning.

-In the diagram there are sub-set domains shown, and these are: the relatively new discipline of 'interaction design', focusing on the usefulness of digital technological objects; 'interface design', focusing on the usefulness of digital informational media e.g. screens and surfaces; the 'electronic arts' which deals with expression through intangible digital media including art installations; and 'kinetic sculpture' which focuses on dynamic expression of material art objects.
+In the diagram there are sub-set domains shown, and these are: the relatively new discipline of 'interaction design', focusing on the usefulness of digital technological objects; 'interface design', focusing on the usefulness of digital informational media e.g. screens and surfaces; the 'electronic arts' which deals with expression through intangible digital media including art installations; and 'kinetic sculpture' that focuses upon dynamic expression of material art objects.

 |4D Design Diagram.|

-The conception of 4D Design here is limited to that of the 'everyday' contribution of Arts&Design designers to the artificial world, where people are usually central, and where the dynamics of culturally rich meanings and aesthetics are main characteristics.
-It generally excludes systems where people are not present, such as the dynamics within an engine, and creations of the 'pure or fine arts' with no utilitarian or commercial purpose.
-4D Design adds value to business strategy, products and services.
-It will give rise to new wealth and employment generating 'creative industries' yet to be conceived.
+The conception of 4D Design here is limited to that of the 'everyday' contribution that creative designers make, where people are usually central to the design, and where the dynamics of culturally rich meanings and aesthetics are main characteristics.
+It generally excludes systems where people are not present, such as designing the dynamics within an engine, and creations of the 'pure or fine arts' with no utilitarian or commercial purpose.
+4D Design can add value to brands, products and services.
+It will give rise to new wealth generating 'creative industries' yet to be conceived in an ever more dynamic world. .

 Click to download (PDF) a seminal conference paper by Alec Robertson.
 "4D Design Futures: Some Concepts and Complexities." in Procs.
 4D Dynamics Conference 21 Sept.
 1995.
 De Montfort University, Leicester.
 ISBN 1857211308.